India regulator SEBI toughens rules for credit rating agencies

-MUMBAI India's market regulator on Friday set tougher rules for the country's ratings agencies, including mandating them to more closely monitor whether issuers are meeting their debt obligations and increasing disclosure requirements.
+MUMBAI (Reuters) - India's market regulator on Friday set tougher rules for the country's ratings agencies, including mandating them to more closely monitor whether issuers are meeting their debt obligations and increasing disclosure requirements.

 Regulators and market participants argue the agencies were slow to adjust ratings of some companies that defaulted.